putyourlightson/craft-blitz/docs/README.md

 Clearing the cache will delete all cached pages.

 ### Flush Cache
-Flushing the cache will clear the cache and remove all records from the database.
+Flushing the cache will delete all records from the database.

 ### Warm Cache
+Warming the cache will warm all of the pages.

+### Refresh Entire Cache

-Warming the cache will flush the cache and add a job to the queue to recache all of the pages.
+Refreshing the cache will clear, flush, purge and warm all of the pages.

 ### Refresh Expired Cache
 Refreshing expired cache will refresh all cached pages that have expired, or that contain Elements that have expired (applies to Elements with future post and expiry dates).
 Cache duration and expiry dates can be specified in the [config settings](#config-settings) and the [template specific options](#template-specific-options).